 The only thing that still remains closed is Flagship First Dining in Los Angeles (LAX).
 It’s anyone’s guess if or when Flagship First Dining at LAX will reopen, given that the Flagship Lounge has opened but that exclusive facility hasn’t.
 It sounds like American may not plan on reopening it, especially with the airline cutting its transpacific hub at LAX.

 Flagship Lounge James Beard Foundation chefs

-Make of this what you will, because rarely do I find that airlines with “celebrity chefs” actually have better food.
+Make of this what you will, because rarely do I find that airlines with “celebrity chefs” have better food.
 I’d rather airlines spend money on actually improving food, rather than spending money on having well known chefs disingenuously endorse what’s being served in a lounge.

-However, American has announced that it’s bringing “celebrated chefs” to Flagship Lounges, in partnership with the James Beard Foundation.
-Each location will feature a different local chef with offerings designed exclusively for their hometown lounge.
+With American reopening Flagship Lounges, the airline is also bringing “celebrated chefs” to these lounges, in partnership with the James Beard Foundation.
+Each location features a different local chef with offerings designed exclusively for their hometown lounge.
 You can expect:

 - Chef Tiffany Derry at the DFW lounge

 - Chef Ayesha Nurdjaja at the JFK lounge

 - Chef Timon Balloo at the MIA lounge